h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_Quiz.md

 2. Design a gradient descent algorithm for optimizing RBF kernel parameters
 3. How would you learn the optimal weights for a combination of multiple kernels?
 4. What are the risks of overfitting when learning kernel parameters?
-5. Implement cross-validation specifically for kernel parameter selection
+5. Design cross-validation specifically for kernel parameter selection

 For a detailed explanation of this problem, see [Question 14: Kernel Learning](L5_3_14_explanation.md).